suffolklibraries/intranet/README.md

 It loads no Genesis styles; instead, it styles the parent theme's HTML.
 We also add functions to the child theme's `functions.php`, mainly to dequeue plugin styles and scripts, but also to add a few features, such as page excerpts.

+The secondary sidebar is unregistered.
+You can determine which widgets appear in the sidebar through the Widget Contexts plugin.

 ## Workflow